 The term ‘Tribunal’ derives from the word ‘Tribunes,’ which means ‘Magistrates of the Classical Roman Republic.’
 Tribunal is referred to as the ‘Tribunes’ office, i.e., a Roman official under the monarchy and the republic with the purpose of protecting the plebeian citizen from the patrician magistrates ‘arbitrary action.
 In general, a Tribunal is a individual or entity with the authority, whether or not it is referred to as the tribunal of title, to adjudicate, to determine claims or disputes.

-‘Tribunal’ is an administrative body formed to carry out quasi-judicial duties.
-An Administrative Tribunal is neither an executive body nor a Judge.
-It stands between a Trial and an administrative body somewhere at midway.
-The conditions of the situation proclaming the protection of new rights in the midst of increasing State actions and meeting the demands of justice have culminated in the creation of tribunals.
+The conditions of the situation proclaiming the protection of new rights in the midst of increasing State actions and meeting the demands of justice have culminated in the creation of tribunals.

 The delay in disposing of civil-related litigation is substantially rising in arrears and in this matter the courts appear powerless.
 “The essentials of the new collectivist state are multipurpose with the intention of establishing a democratic society” With the abandonment of the doctrine of laissez faire, the State has ceased to be impartial and has become vigorous to affect every human being in every sphere